 New Jersey requires drivers who do not qualify for the SAIP program to purchase insurance that meets the state’s minimum insurance requirements.
 Drivers must carry at least basic insurance to drive legally; however, most car owners choose to purchase standard insurance, which provides more financial protection in the event of an accident.

-A basic policy provides property damage liability and personal injury protection.
-A standard policy includes both of these, plus bodily injury liability.
+A basic policy provides property damage liability and personal injury protection (PIP), with the option to purchase bodily injury liability.
+A standard policy includes both types of liability plus PIP.

-• Bodily injury liability: Bodily injury liability covers medical expenses if there are injuries to another driver due to an accident you have caused.
+- Bodily injury liability: Bodily injury liability covers medical expenses if there are injuries to another driver due to an accident you have caused.
 Not included in basic policies, but $10,000 of coverage for all persons per accident is available as an option.
-Included in standard policies.
+Included in standard policies at limits of $25,000 up to $250,000 per person.

-• Uninsured/underinsured motorist coverage: Uninsured motorist coverage pays for expenses related to an accident when another at-fault driver does not have insurance.
-Underinsured coverage covers you when an at-fault driver does not have high enough insurance limits to pay for damages and injuries caused to you.
+- Uninsured/underinsured motorist coverage: Uninsured motorist coverage pays for expenses related to an accident when another at-fault driver does not have insurance.
+Underinsured coverage covers you when an at-fault driver does not have high enough insurance limits to pay for damage and injuries you sustain.
 Not included in basic policies, but coverage is available under standard policies up to amounts selected for liability coverage.

-• Comprehensive: Pays above your deductible for damage to your vehicle from things like theft, vandalism, fire or collision with an animal.
+- Comprehensive: Pays above your deductible for damage to your vehicle from non-accident-related events such as theft, vandalism, fire or collision with an animal.
 Available as an option from some insurers under basic policies and available as an option under standard policies.

 No matter which policy you choose, the best way to find the cheapest premium is to shop around and compare multiple carriers.
 When gathering quotes, be sure to specify the same types of coverage and policy limits for the most accurate comparison.
 Experts recommend looking into each carrier’s discount opportunities as well to maximize your savings.